PAST2212/domainthreat/README.md

 - Keyword Searches in Page Source Codes (HTML Title Tag and HTML Description Tag and HTML Keywords Tag), even if they are in other languages (using Google Translator API - english per default - beware of API rate limit).
 This is to cover needs of international companies and foreign-speaking markets / websites.
 - MX- and A-Record lookups are included but not activated by default (Will update the functions in future).
 - Sequence-based Fuzzy Matching Algorithm Longest Common Substring is included but not activated by default.
-- Possibility to change pre-defined thresholds of fuzzy-matching algorithms if you want to
+- Possibility to change pre-defined thresholds of fuzzy-matching algorithms if you want to<br>

 **Principles**
 1. Basic Domainmonitoring<br>
 1.1.
-Keywords from file keywords.txt (e.g. tuigroup) are used to make full-word detection (e.g. new**tuigroup**.shop) and similar-word detection (e.g. tuiqroup.com (g=q)) on newly registered domain names.<br>
+Keywords from file keywords.txt (e.g. tuigroup) are used to make full-word detection (e.g. newtuigroup.shop) and similar-word detection (e.g. tuiqroup.com (g=q)) on newly registered domain names.<br>
 1.2.
 Keywords from file topic_keywords.txt are used to find these keywords (e.g. holiday) in content of (translated) webpages (e.g. new**tuigroup**.shop) of domain monitoring results from point 1.1.<br>
    ==> Results are exported to Newly-Registered-Domains .csv File<br>